TrendingTechnology/saga/readme.md

 # **Nova**

-> The language for coders without deadlines.
+> The deadline-focused language.

-Nova is a multi-paradigm and multi-platform programming language combining object-oriented and functional programming in one concise, expressive, and elegant language.
-Its static types help avoid type-related bugs in large and complex projects, and its C#, Python and JavaScript runtimes help you build high-performance systems with easy access to huge ecosystems of libraries.
+**Nova**: a new programming language designed to replace JavaScript.
+Combining object-oriented and functional programming in a single compact and expressive syntax that is both easy to read and easy to write.
+Its static types help avoid type-related bugs in large and complex applications, while its many runtimes help you build high-performance systems and software with easy access to existing ecosystems of libraries, even across language barriers.

 > Sample Code